 Under the terms of its appointment, the fees of Dalriada and its advisers fall as debt due from the employer (or sponsor).
-However, in this case the sponsor company was dissolved in July 2017.
+However, a liquidator was appointed for this company on 17 October 2019 and it has insufficient assets to meet the costs of the Scheme.
 In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.